Sparpreis tickets

 Book German long-distance train tickets (IC, ICE, EC) early for lower prices, as they increase closer to the departure date.

-Starting at €46, the Regional Day Ticket (Quer-durchs-Land-Ticket) provides unlimited travel on regional trains for one day.
+Regional Day Ticket (Quer-durchs-Land-Ticket) starts at €46, offering unlimited rides on regional trains for one day.

-Discover destinations in Germany and neighbouring countries on IC and ICE overnight trains with super saver fares from €17.99 and saver fares from €21.99.
+Explore Germany and neighbouring countries on IC and ICE overnight trains with super saver fares starting at €17.99 and saver fares from €21.99.

-Group of six or more?
-DB offers super saver fares from €8.90, and European fares from €13.90 per person.
+Groups of six+ get super saver fares in Germany from €8.90, and in Europe from €13.90 per person.

 * The lowest price is based on historical data to predict the cheapest fare over the next 7 days, but actual prices may vary.